ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

         }
     }

-## Close Request
+## Close Request {#close-req}

 An ALTO client can indicate it no longer desires to pull/receive updates for a specific network resource by "deleting" the TIPS view using the returned tips-view-uri and the HTTP DELETE method.
 Whether or not the server actually deletes the TIPS view is implementation dependent.
 For example, an ALTO server may maintain a set of clients that subscribe to the TIPS view of a resource: a client that deletes the view is removed from the set, and the TIPS view is only removed when the dependent set becomes empty.
-See other potential implementations in Section 9.7.
+See other potential implementations in {{shared-tips-view}}.
 The DELETE request MUST have the following format:

     DELETE /<tips-view-uri>

-The response to a valid request MUST be 200 if success, and the corresponding error code if there is any error.
+The response to a valid request must be 200 if success, and the corresponding error code if there is any error.

 If the connection between the client and TIPS provider is severed